Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ## Developer (WIP)

-##TODO (cover API Key auth as well as OpenID complex and requires an openid setup)

 For this part of the walkthrough, we will go through leveraging an Open API Spec (OAS) to define an API and also using the powerful kuadrant OAS extensions to define the routing, auth and rate limiting requirements.
-We will then use the `kuadrantctl` tool to generate an AuthPolicy that uses an OpenId provider and a RateLimitPolicy.
+We will then use the `kuadrantctl` tool to generate an AuthPolicy, a HTTPRoute and  a RateLimitPolicy.
+While we use the `kuadrantctl` tool here, it is worth noting that it is not essential.
+AuthPolicy, RateLimitPolicy and HTTPRoutes can be created independently.
-Durig the platform engineer section we defined some default policies for auth and rate limiting at our gateway, these new developer defined policies will target our APIs HTTPRoute and override the policies for requests to our API endpoints.

-Our example Open Api Spec (OAS) leverages kuadrant based extensions.
-It is these extension that allow you to define routing, and service protection requirements.
-You can learn more about these extension [here](https://docs.kuadrant.io/kuadrantctl/doc/openapi-kuadrant-extensions/)

-### Pre Reqs
+### Pre Req

 - Install kuadrantctl.
 You can find a compatible binary and download it from the [kuadrantctl releases page](https://github.com/kuadrant/kuadrantctl/releases )
-- Setup / have an available openid connect provider such as https://www.keycloak.org/

 ### Setup HTTPRoute and backend